clmc/cppc/README.md

 Compile using clang++ (or g++)

-I have tested this on OSX and Gentoo.
-It is my first real program that does any sort of valuable function at all in C++.
+I have tested this on OSX, Gentoo, and FreeBSD.
+It was my first real program that does any sort of valuable function at all in C++.

 Planned Features
 ====
  * Mean and Median
- * Percentage
  * ncurses UI
  * Cleaned up code ;)

+Completed Landmarks
+====
+ * Percentage

 Credits
 ====